Contact

 (together, the Restrictions).

-If the thresholds listed at (b) and (c) above (the Thresholds) are exceeded over a period of two consecutive months, the fund must, within 7 days of the end of the second month:
+If either of the thresholds listed at (b) and (c) above (the Thresholds) are exceeded over a period of two consecutive months, the fund must, within 7 days of the end of the second month:

-(e) notify the FSC in writing and outline the reason(s) for exceeding the Threshold(s); and
+(a) notify the FSC in writing and outline the reason(s) for exceeding the Threshold(s); and

-(f) submit an application to the FSC for the conversion and recognition of the fund as
+(b) submit an application to the FSC for the conversion and recognition of the fund as

 (ii) an approved fund in accordance with the provisions of the Regulations,